Wine magazine

 Merlot

-The Merlot grape comes from the Bordelais, a region in the southwest of France known for its many outstanding grape
+Merlot comes from the Bordelais in southwest France, a region known for its top grape varieties.

 Petite Arvine – the outstanding Valais wine

-Petite Arvine comes 100% from Valais, where it was first grown in 1602 above Sion, the cantonal capital of Valais.
+Petite Arvine comes 100% from the Valais, first cultivated in 1602 above Sion.

-Discover Diolinoir: the Swiss grape variety with a future
+Discover Diolinoir: Swiss grape variety of the future

 The Diolinoir grape variety was bred in 1970 and is a cross between Rouge de Diolly (Robin Noir) and Pinot